 3) Recipient organizations are expected to pay a portion of the shipping costs, taking money that could be put towards other things and putting it towards what is often cheap irrelevant trinkets.
 Read about one Mexican organization’s experience.
 Even if they are not required to pay for shipping, money is raised by the idea it is bringing help for the people in poverty, when the real benefit is for the evangelical organization.
 Apparently one district in Uganda expelled the Samaritan’s Purse organization on the premise that they were “taking advantage of the problems in Karamoja region to solicit for funds from their donors and use the money for their selfish interests.”

-5) The organization that ships them, Samaritan’s Purse financially supports campaigns against marriage equality.
+6) The organization that ships them, Samaritan’s Purse financially supports campaigns against marriage equality.
 For example, in April 2015 their webpage told about a bakery that is being sued for refusing to provide the same services to a lesbian couple that it provides for heterosexual couples.
-They highlighted the amount of money the bakery was going to have to pay and ask for donations, though it is unclear whether any of the donations collected through the site will actually go to the couple with the bakery, or in what way Samaritan’s Purse plans on helping them.
+The lesbian couple had sued because their address had been leaked to the public and they had received death threats and other hate mail.
+Samaritan’s Purse highlighted the amount of money the bakery was going to have to pay and ask for donations, though it is unclear whether any of the donations collected through the site will actually go to the couple with the bakery, or in what way Samaritan’s Purse plans on helping them.

 Supposedly Samaritan’s Purse has used its email list to encourage people to “stand with Chick-fil-A” when the restaurant was under criticism for taking an anti-gay marriage stance.
 The anti-homosexuality stance is bad enough in North America, but it is downright dangerous to be sending the organization toys with which they can win supporters in places where the potential death penalty for homosexuality is even the remotest possibility.